tpoisot/bipy/README.md

 ## Changes in this release (v1.0.2)

+* Faster measures of nestedness and modularity

 * TODO: write object to txt with species names
 * TODO: continue speed improvements in testing
 * TODO: import from NetworkX
+* TODO: improve speed contribution to nest

 ## For a list of the features...